yankai364/Pirate-Dash-360/README.md

-# Facebook Spark AR Hackathon: Saucy Pirates, a Pirate-themed AR Puzzle Game
+# Saucy Pirates, a Pirate-themed AR Puzzle Game
-*by Team CharizARds*
+*by Team CharizARds for Facebook Spark AR Hackathon*

 ## Getting Started
 [insert instructions on how to run the project]